-- Multiple-choice test based on the theoretical topics covered (topics 11 to 40) and will count as a maximum of 1.5 points of the total mark. - Multiple-choice test with joint questions: this will count as a supplement to the mark for each subject providing the mark is 5 or higher.
-The supplement will be 0.25 (mark = 5) and 0.5 (mark = 10). - Theoretical written test with two short questions for each of the topics studied (topics 11 to 40).
-One short question is to be answered per topic, chosen from two options, and written on one side of A4 paper (maximum) will count as a maximum of 4,5 points of the total mark. - Practical test: assessment of the knowledge acquired from the content of the practical sessions.
-It will count as a maximum of 1 point of the total mark. - Seminar Test, consisting of problem solving with notes and books.
-It will count as a maximum of 1 point of the total mark. - Assessment of theoretical knowledge acquired: assessment of the material taught in the first ten topics (topics 1 to 10).
-This will be held at mid-term.
-It will count as a maximum of
+- Multiple-choice test based on the theoretical topics covered and will count as a maximum of 2.5 points out of the total mark.

+- Theoretical written test with two short questions for each of the topics studied.
+One short question is to be answered per topic, chosen from two options, and written on one side of A4 paper (maximum).
+This will count as a maximum of 5 points of the total mark.

-2 points of the total mark.
-It will be possible to recover this part with the theoretical written test of the topics 11 to 40.
+- Practical test: assessment of the knowledge acquired from the content of the practical sessions.
+This will count as a maximum of 1,25 point of the total mark.

+- Seminar Test: consisting of problem solving with notes and books.
+This will count as a maximum of 1,25 point of the total mark.

+- Formative assessment: the Faculty of Life and Health Sciences, in keeping with its programme of continuous assessment, holds an examination to measure progress halfway through the term (topics 1 to 9).
+Up to 0,5 points will be added to the final mark.

+July special evaluation: for those who had not passed the June exam there is a second chance at the end of July consisting of multiple-choice tests and theoretical written tests with one short question for each of the topics studied.
+This will count as a maximum of 7.5 points of the total mark.
+The knowledge evaluated along the trimester (formative, practical and seminar tests) will be not recovered in this special exam.